 • The human being leaning to God: Education is not limited to building a society that allows us to live comfortably and without worries.
 The College’s Christian education philosophy sees human beings as permanent pilgrims journeying to their Heavenly Father’s home.
 For that reason, education trains not only good citizens for an earthly society, but above all, “good Christians” who live and work for eternal salvation.

-• The commitment and defense of the truth: The centrality of the truth lies at the heart of the Institution’s education philosophy.
-The beauty of truth helps human beings experience beauty in these senses and the spirit, and through human experience causes people to long for justice.
+• The commitment and defense of the truth: The centrality of truth lies at the heart of the Institution’s education philosophy.
+The beauty of truth helps human beings experience beauty in the senses and in the spirit, and through human experience causes people to long for justice.
 The importance of truth to the College is manifest in its institutional slogan: Educare in Veritate (“To Educate in Truth”).
-Quiroga seeks to help people orient all of life and thoughts according to the truth, so that all people’s actions might be governed by her, however difficult the consequences of such actions might be.
+Quiroga seeks to help people orient all of life and thoughts towards truth, so that all people’s actions might be governed by her, however difficult the consequences of such actions might be.

 • Social Commitment: Education is not simply about teaching students to develop noble ideas and thoughts.
 Real education puts conscience into action, and teaches people to let noble principles give birth to noble actions in society.
 The College should not be an ivory tower or an oasis of selfishness, but a human community.
 In this community, academically qualified and trained educators should seek to apply their expertise to offer effective solutions to human issues.
 In this regard, the academy should seek to provide solutions full of ingenuity and creativity consistent with the principles of human dignity and the Gospel of Jesus Christ.
-In the midst of a culture of hatred and death, we need students who are committed to the construction of a civilization of love and life.
-Accordingly, the College’s programs will develop both a greater awareness of individuals’ responsibilities in stimulating the common good and also encourage participation in social service and constructive public engagement.
+In the midst of a culture that often seems to be governed by hatred and death, we need students who are committed to the construction of a civilization of love and life.
+Accordingly, the College’s programs will both develop a greater awareness of individuals’ responsibilities in stimulating the common good and also encourage participation in social service and constructive public engagement.

 Broad Educational Goals